baomidou/mybatis-plus-doc/src/content/docs/en/guides/key-generator.md

 }
 ```

-The above configuration methods allow you to choose the appropriate way to set the primary key generation strategy based on your project requirements.
+The configuration methods above can be chosen according to your actual project requirements to set up the appropriate primary key generation strategy.